History of the Brooklyn Nets: 2004–2008: Kidd and Carter duo

 They used part of the remaining mid-level exception to re-sign Clifford Robinson for two years in response to Brian Scalabrine's departure.
 A back-up to Kidd was also sought and they pursued free agents such as Keyon Dooling before they signed Jeff McInnis.
 McInnis was a non-factor in the Nets' season due to injury and was traded.

 The Nets started the 2005–06 season slowly, struggling to a 9–12 record in their first 21 games.
 However, behind strong play by Carter, Kidd, and Jefferson, the team won their next 10 games (their final eight games in December and first two games in January) to surge to top of the division.
 After the winning streak, the Nets returned to their earlier mediocre play (winning 13 of their next 29 games), but starting on March 12 the Nets won their next 14 games in a row—the longest winning streak in the NBA that season and matching the franchise record set in 2004.
 The streak ended on April 8, 2006, when the Nets lost to the Cavaliers 108–102 at home.
 However, they also set a team record with 20 road victories that season.

 The Nets finished the regular season with a 49–33 record.
-They clinched their fourth Atlantic Division championship in the last five seasons and the 3rd seed the Eastern Conference playoffs, playing the Indiana Pacers in the first round of the 2006 NBA playoffs.
-They defeated the Pacers and advanced to the second round, where they played the Heat, in a rematch of 2005's first- round Eastern Conference loss.
+They clinched their fourth Atlantic Division championship in the last five seasons and the third seed in the conference playoffs, playing the Indiana Pacers in the first round of the 2006 NBA playoffs.
+They defeated the Pacers and advanced to the second round, where they played the Heat, in a rematch of 2005's first-round Eastern Conference loss.
 On May 16, 2006, the Nets lost the best-of-seven series 4–1 to the Heat.
-Nets fans were left to wonder what might have been as Cliff Robinson, one of the team's key defenders against Shaq, was suspended after Game 1 of that series for failing a drug test.
+Nets fans were left to wonder what might have been as Cliff Robinson, one of the team's key defenders against Shaq, was suspended after game 1 of that series for failing a drug test.

 Highlights of the season include the naming of Vince Carter to the All-Star Team in 2006.
 Originally named as a reserve, an injury to Jermaine O'Neal elevated Carter to a starting position.
 Kidd, meanwhile, was named to the NBA All-Defensive team at the end of the season.